 Presenting!
 (Pun unintended)

-Before the idea of Zoog was even conceived, Kenneth was a computer engineering student in college that did paid projects on the side – developing software applications, conducting tech tutorials and the like.
+Before the idea of Zoog was even conceived, Kenneth was a computer engineering student of USC that did paid projects on the side – developing software applications, conducting tech tutorials and the like.
 After he graduated, he continued receiving projects and worked in the industry.
 Afterwards, in November 2011, he established Zoog and developed consumer electronics.

 It certainly was not an easy journey.
 Kenneth was a newcomer into business, so he had to learn and unlearn a lot of things.
 To start off, he tried to meet and get to know people in the tech field by attending conferences and seminars.
 Along the way, he had to decide what path to shape for Zoog, its brand and its services.

-He did manage to partner with a few figures and turned them into clients, but most of them turned out to be bad business.
-While he did his best to support the company despite the losses, he had to drop the development of consumer electronics as a service.
+He did manage to partner with a few figures and turned them into clients.
+While he did his best to support the company despite several ups and downs, he had to mellow down the efforts in the development of consumer electronics as a service.
 For one, it was not easy to source funds for wearable projects.
-Also, for him, the Philippines has yet to nurture the wearables industry until it becomes sustainable.
+Also, for him, the Philippines has yet to nurture its electronics industry until it becomes sustainable.

 A few years and a lot more lessons later, Zoog has transformed into a developer of web and mobile applications and an incubator of promising startups.

 Kenneth has described the story of Zoog as a messy one, but he’s alright with that.
 That history, after all, is what drove the growth of the company and his growth as a businessman.
+It is a beautiful mess.
 He wouldn’t have it any other way.

 “Entrepreneurship is like a drug.
 Once you enter the entrepreneurial path, you can never go back.
 It will be hard for you to return to your original mindset.”